wasadigi/Teaching-HEIGVD-RES/labs/01-JavaIO/README.md

 * Learn how to write characters to a data stream (i.e. to a Writer).
 * Learn how to write `FilterWriters` to apply transformation 'on the fly', as characters are written to a wrapped Writer.
 Learn how to combine several `FilterWriters` (i.e. to combine filters)

-## Tasks
+## Specifications

-### Task 1: Understand What You Need To Achieve (10 minutes)

-* Your goal is to **recursively traverse a portion of your file system**, starting in a specific directory.
+* Your goal is to write an application that **recursively traverses a portion of your file system**, starting in a specific directory.
 During this traversal, you will read the content of text files.
-You will also **apply two basic transformations** to these files and save the result in new files.
+You will also **apply two basic transformations** to these files and **save the result in new files**.

+* You will not start from scratch, but use the [FileSystemRobot](FileSystemRobot) project as a starting point.

 * In the **first transformation**, you will replace every occurrence of 'a' or 'A' with a '@' character.
 You will also replace every occurrence of 'e' or 'E' with a '3' character.

 * In the **second transformation**, you will simply replace every character with its uppercase value (i.e. 'z' will become 'Z').

 * For every processed file named `filename.extension`, you will write the result into a new file name `filename.extension.out`.

 Test data directory **before** running your program: